 If you don’t want to pay the admission price to see all the animals, FREE lorikeet feeding takes place every day at 4 pm, and also 8 am.

-Option 2: Mount Tamborine
+Option 2: Tamborine Mountain

 Just a 40-minute drive brings you to Mt Tamborine where you can experience tropical Queensland at its best.

-There’s the one and a half kilometer Rainforest Skywalk, Australia’s first and largest high ropes Tree Top Challenge, the glow worm caves, Thunderbird Park, and for us big kids the Winery or Distillery.
+There’s the one-and-a-half kilometer Rainforest Skywalk, Australia’s first and largest high ropes Tree Top Challenge, the glow worm caves, Thunderbird Park, and for us big kids the Winery or Distillery.